techgrounds/cloud-6-repo-JamalTadrous/PROJECT/ProjectV1_1/Documents/DecisionDoc.md

 # Design Doc.

 The reason i chose to use modules, is that by creating compartments of all the resources, you get a clearer overview over the resources and it makes the deploymentscript more deployable.
 Certain resources can be really big and need time to be deployed.
-When there is a lot in one script, in my experience, it will make the script harder to process and have a chance to fail more often.
+When there is a lot in one script, in my experience, it will make the script harder to process and has a chance to fail more often.

 ## **Design Architecture:**
 #### 1: Written out requirements v1.1